River Irvine: Railway bridges

 Railways appeared very early in this part of Scotland and one of the first built was the stone viaduct over the Irvine at Laigh Milton, part of the Kilmarnock and Troon Railway.
 It has four arches, and although not used since 1846, it was restored in 1996.
 The railway carried steam locomotives 9 years before the Stockton and Darlington Railway and is believed to be the first passenger steam railway in the world.
 The viaduct itself, built in 1811, is the oldest surviving railway viaduct in Scotland. and one of the oldest in the world:

 Many of the railways that crossed the river were mineral lines, which often had an intensive but short life, such as the 1923 OS mineral lines that ran to collieries near Earlston, Nether Craig and Cockhill farm (Fairlie (Pit No.3)).
 The 1860 OS names the 'Fairlie Branch' and indicates its operation by the Glasgow and South Western Railway company.
 The bridges built for these lines are still clearly visible.

 Taming the river

 Flood prevention schemes have canalised the Kilmarnock (previously the Marnock) Water where it runs down through Kilmarnock towards the Irvine, with significantly raised banks and automatically closing gates.
 The Irvine has likewise been tamed with a large flood prevention scheme at east Holmes Wetlands near Galston.
-Here the river is directed into its old floodplains when the water rises above a certain height, thereby protecting Kilamarnock.
+Here the river is directed into its old floodplains when the water rises above a certain height, thereby protecting Kilmarnock.
 A scheme on the River Cessnock is underway (2007).
 Many sections of the other rivers have been canalised and / or have bunds on either bank to prevent the watercourses flooding into their flood plains.